Skip to content

 Cervejaria Ramiro is one of Lisbon’s most popular seafood options.
 I felt like it was much more out of the way than it is.
 If you are at Rossio Square, it’s only a half-mile walk.
 You could also hop in a cab and be there in minutes.
 I’d travel multiple times further for this place.

-At the time of my visit, Cervejaria Ramiro opened at 12:00 p.m.
+At the time of my visit, Cervejaria Ramiro opened at noon.
 We arrived around 11:30 a.m., and there were already about 20 people ahead of us in line.
 The restaurant is spacious, but they don’t fill all the tables immediately.
 If I were to go back again, I’d probably try to be in line around 11:15 a.m.

 And in case you are wondering what we ate, we had so many things.
-The whole crab was incredible, and I’d rank it over the lobster.
+The crab was incredible, and I’d rank it over the lobster.
 I also love that their dessert item is a steak sandwich.
 There was no way I had room left for one, but my fiancé had to do it.

 Miradouro da Nossa Senhora do Monte